microsoft/CNTK/contrib/Python/doc/concepts.rst

   Assigning a name to a node is only necessary if it is the target of a loop.
   See below.
-Otherwise, it can be used for debugging.
+Otherwise, it can also be used for debugging.

 - **tag** - This is a string that is attached to the node and has to be set for certain nodes.
-There purpouse is not documentary but controls the behaviour of CNTK.
+The purpose is not documentary but actually controls the behaviour of CNTK.

   The *tag*  property can have the following values that can be set by the user:
 - *criterion*  The output of such nodes as the optimisation criterion.
 See `Neural Net Training`_
-- *output*  The output of these nodes is written of the output.
+- *output*  The output of these nodes is written to the output.
-- *eval*  The output of these nodes are used of evaluation.
+- *eval*  The output of these nodes are used for evaluation.
 They might e.g. provide the error rate of a classification problem.

 - **shape** - This is a derived property that is automatically inferred from the layout of the graph.